tundeadetunji/dispatch-controller/README.md

-###Notes:
+### Notes:

-..* Battery Levels of all drones are logged every 30 seconds - you can check the database by following the URL: http://localhost:8080/h2-console
+* Battery Levels of all drones are logged every 30 seconds - you can check the database by following the URL: http://localhost:8080/h2-console
-..* Username: sa
+* Username: sa
-..* Password:
+* Password:
-..* JDBC URL: jdbc:h2:mem:testdb
+* JDBC URL: jdbc:h2:mem:testdb
-..* Driver Class: org.h2.Driver
+* Driver Class: org.h2.Driver
-..* (Please note that the password field should be blank - nothing)
+* Please note that the password field should be blank - nothing